Loading...

 Undernutrition and Wasting Among Children in Kenya

 Wasting manifests under conditions of severe undernutrition, causing individuals to have a low weight for their height.
-It occurs when individuals do not receive enough food or after a period of illness that leads to weight loss.
-Five percent of Kenyan children aged five and below were wasted in 2022.
+In Kenya, it occurs when individuals and children living in food poverty do not receive enough nutritious food.

 The difference between wasting and stunting

-Wasting is different from stunting, where individuals have a low height for their age.
+Wasting is different from stunting, which occurs when individuals have a low height for their age.
 Poor nutrition and other suboptimal growth environments lead to stunting.
-Wasting is also different from being underweight, where individuals have a low weight for their age and manifest as a symptom of poor nutrition.

 According to the DHS, the prevalence of wasting among Kenyan children below the age of five years was 5%, up from 4% in 2014.
 Moreover, 18% of Kenyan children were stunted, 10% were underweight, and 3% were overweight.[2]